 At the minimum, give people a chance to start over and live an incredible life, where “40 hours a week” isn’t lost—it’s eliminated.
 In a world where work-life blend is prominent, and people can work from home, in their PJs, on their rooftops, or in Thailand… I want the future of work to be something people enjoy.
 This might sound like a utopia, but it really doesn’t have to be that far-fetched.
 In fact, it’s already begun.

-PubLoft is an SEO and blogging agency I started with one of my closest friends, Jeremy.
-On the surface, we’re just like any other agency.
+PubLoft is an SEO and blogging agency I started with one of my closest friends, Jérémy.
+On the surface, we’re just like any other agency—except we’re smooth and frictionless to work with.
 We provide our customers with a great service that feels very personable and “white glove.”
 Dive deeper, and you’ll find that we’re actually a little different from most companies that look like us.
 How?

 In short, our writers never interact with our customers.
 They are given writing assignments, in a repeatable format, and they just write and get paid.
 They never need to find a customer again for the rest of their lives.
 We pay well, too: up to 20¢ per word—and we plan on increasing this rate over time.
 So, how does this differ from agencies that source freelance talent?